-Prolonged exposure therapy attempts to find stimuli related to the traumatic experience that may trigger conditioned responses.
+PE attempts to find stimuli related to the traumatic experience that may trigger conditioned responses.

 It attempts to desensitize and disconnect that stimulus from the traumatic event and help the patient lead normal and healthy lives.

 In Vivo exposure – Living in a typical environment and gradually introducing stimuli that prevent the patient from living normal lives are presented systematically.
 It is the final step in PE therapy.
-It hopes that patients, particular PTSD cases, no longer have crippling reactions to such stimuli.
+It hopes that patients, particularly PTSD cases, no longer have crippling reactions to such stimuli.